The Alzheimer Society is your First Link® to a community of support, resources and a wealth of knowledge to help you in your dementia journey.

 Art to Inspire is designed to creatively engage participants with visual art.
 Held in the Winnipeg Art Gallery and led by art educators and artists, participants make, view and discuss art in a supportive setting.
 Each session looks at a different theme, and those involved are encouraged to contribute in a variety of ways to celebrate present moment awareness and meaningful creative expression.

-Click here for information on upcoming ZOOM Webinar sessions and workshops.
+Click here for information on upcoming virtual and in-person sessions.

 You are not alone.
 Call us!